jackmok33/teacher-ui/README.md

 - **Upload JSON**: Allows teachers to upload a JSON file containing questions or other relevant data to configure quizzes or games.
 - **Camera Capture**: Supports capturing images via the camera for object recognition.
-- **Quiz Question Generator**: Automatically generates quiz questions based on selected topics, age group, and other parameters.
+- **Quiz Question Generator**: Automatically generates quiz questions based on selected subjects, age group, and other parameters.
 - **Time Limit Configuration**: Teachers can set time limits for quizzes to challenge students.
 - **Start Game Option**: A seamless way to begin interactive quizzes or games with generated questions.